State Tax Filing Resources

 SUI

-Workforce West Virginia (WV) informed Paychex of they have a new process for employers who have "applied for" as their state unemployment insurance (SUI) ID.
-As a result, we cannot remit payments and returns for clients who don't have a West Virginia SUI ID on file at Paychex.
+Workforce West Virginia (WV) informed Paychex that they have a new process for employers who have "applied for" their state unemployment insurance (SUI) ID.
+As a result, we cannot remit payments and returns for clients without a West Virginia SUI ID on file at Paychex.

 State Withholding